 It’s easy to assume your company will be safe with security systems in place but this view just won’t cut it against the latest breed of hackers.

-They aren’t trying to break down your Infrastructure at all, in fact – they’ve got a far simpler and more effective method, one they’re using to dismantle thousands of companies across the world every month.
+Hackers aren’t trying to break down your Infrastructure at all.
+In fact, they’ve got a far simpler and more effective method, one they’re using to dismantle thousands of companies across the world every month.

 “What is this method!?”
 I hear you cry.